Enter Bird's Name in Search Box:

 Voice: Multiple call notes, sounding like chirps, very recognizable.

 Nesting: Two to three off white and brown spotted eggs, one brood per year.
 Nest built near waters, in mature trees, man-made platforms, utility poles, or the undercarriage of tall bridges.
 Nest is built very large in nature, using branches, sticks, twigs, leaves and softer materials.
 Used year after year and the nest is added to yearly.

 |B L||W W||W||Family||Latin Name|

 |23" 58.4cm||63" 160cm||3.5lb.
 1.6kg||Pandionidae||Pandion haliaetus|

-Distribution: Forty years ago, a very noticeable declined was noted, today because of conservation, their population seems stable.
-Seen from Newfoundland, through most of Quebec, except in the treeless regions, all the way throughout to the Aleutian Islands in Western Alaska, south into California, throughout the western US states.
+Distribution: Forty years ago a very noticeable decline was noticed but today because of conservation, their population seems stable.
+Seen from Newfoundland through most of Quebec, except in the treeless regions, all the way throughout to the Aleutian Islands in Western Alaska, south into California and throughout the western US states.
 Along the Atlantic coast and into Florida during the winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.